Dr Kostas Kouriatis (HCPC reg., CPsychol., MBACP)

 - Cognitive behavioural therapy (CBT)

 Therapy is offered on a basis of weekly sessions of 50 minute duration.
-Fee per session is £70 at my private practice in Harborne, Birmingham, and £60 at my private practice in Stourbridge.
-There are some slots available at a reduced rate for trainees and people on low income.
+Fee per session is £70 at my private practice in Harborne, Birmingham and £60 at my private practice in Stourbridge.
+On-line video therapy (via an application like Skype) is offered at £60 per session.
+There are some slots available at a reduced rate for trainees in the field of psychology.
 Session fees should be paid at the end of the sessions.
-I am able to accept cash or cheque.
+I am able to accept cash, cheque and payment by bank transfer.

 Insurance Companies I work with